...

 Finally, the debt limitations for Chapter 13 went from $394,725 to $419,275 in unsecured debt and $1,184,200 to $1,257,850 in secured debts.

-Steven N. Taieb, Esq. has been a South Jersey Bankruptcy Attorney for over 34 years and is board certified in consumer bankruptcy law by The American Board of Certification which is accredited by The American Bar Association.
+Steven N. Taieb, Esq. has been a South Jersey Bankruptcy Attorney for over 34 years.
+He is board-certified in consumer bankruptcy law by The American Board of Certification, accredited by The American Bar Association.

 Leave a Reply